 Notable design element…antique Swedish mora clock!

-I’ll zip it now so you can enjoy the view and notice how a variety of natural materials, collected treasures from Europe, reclaimed building elements, and a kind soul came together to create something special.
+Notice how a variety of natural materials, collected treasures from Europe, reclaimed building elements, and soulfulness came together to create something special.

 Rustic Wood Ceilings